15 Things To Do In Georgetown That Will Change Your Life Forever

 As you wander along the boardwalk, you’ll see boats docked at the marina, local fishermen at work, and maybe even dolphins swimming in the river.
 Stop by one of the quaint shops and art galleries, or grab a bite at a waterfront restaurant like Big Tuna Raw Bar for fresh seafood with a view.
 The Harborwalk also connects to several museums and historic sites, making it a great starting point for exploring Georgetown’s rich history.

-2. Tour the Hopsewee Plantation
+2. Hopsewee Plantation

 Step back in time at Hopsewee Plantation, a beautifully preserved pre-Revolutionary War rice plantation that offers a fascinating glimpse into South Carolina’s colonial past.
 Built in the early 1700s, this National Historic Landmark was once a thriving Lowcountry rice plantation and the birthplace of Thomas Lynch Jr., a signer of the Declaration of Independence.